 Fortunately of course there’s still plenty of solid mil surplus kit and mid range options that offer either NYCO or full FR construction, but amongst the high end manufacturers who contract to SF but also sell commercially, Crye is still one of the cheaper brands.
 Far as I know their commercial pricings have never actually changed in the entire time the G3s have been sold to the public, which makes them actually quite a lot better value in 2018 when you take inflation and increases in manufacturing costs in to account.

 That all said, despite Multicam being by far the most common Crye colour way found on the second hand market, there are also many brands at both higher and lower price points who beat the G3 shirt in various ways and also offer original Multicam.
-So personally I would tend to only recommend the G3 shirt if you want the best combat shirt available in MC Tropic, Arid or Black.
-If you want the best in RG, Black, Tan/Khaki or regular MC then other companies mentioned do make a better shirt if you wish to spend more.
+So personally I would tend to only recommend the G3 shirt if you want the best combat shirt available in MC Tropic, MC Arid or MC Black.
+If you want the best in Ranger Green, plain Black, Tan/Khaki or regular Multicam then other companies mentioned do make a better shirt if you wish to spend more.

-So there’s a lot of considerations to weigh up in a combat shirt.
+There’s a lot of considerations to weigh up in a combat shirt.
 Despite its’ popularity, I really despise the G3 for having the split velcro and plan on having someone who’s good with a sewing machine make something that will fix that for me.
-It is a good option in various ways and of course the quality is there, but then again it’s really not the best option in a lot of other ways.
-As I very often say, the end user must learn what they need to learn in order to make the best decision about the materials, features and patterns that will bets suit their uses, then narrow down manufacturers based on that information and shop around from there.
-If gucci looks are the aim then sure, stick with what’s popular online and gets likes on social media, but never be drawn in to thinking popularity guarantees the best results for you personally.
+The G3 is a good option in various ways and of course the quality is there, but then again it’s really not the best option in a lot of other ways.
+As I very often say, the end user must learn what they need to learn in order to make the best decision about the materials, features and patterns that will best suit their uses, then narrow down manufacturers based on that information and shop around from there.
+If gucci looks are the aim then sure, stick with what’s popular online and gets likes on social media, but never be drawn in to thinking popularity guarantees the best results for you personal usage situation.